My Web3 Story

 All I have to do now is combine a super fun game experience with everything I’ve learned in blockchain and NFTs over the past 5 years and make something truly awesome.

-Imagine a world where you had the choice to play one of two games.
+Imagine a world where you could play one of two games.
 Both games are in the same genre and both are equally fun, but one lets you own your items and one doesn’t.
 Why would you ever play the one without ownership?

 That’s where we’re headed in another 5-10 years.
 I just want to help us get there faster. 🙏